 Update: Blizzard says that they are not currently working on Warcraft 4.
-They are, however, working on the remastered version of Warcraft 3, which is called Warcraft 3: Reforged.
+The closest we will get to Warcraft 4 at the moment is Warcraft 3: Reforged.

 It has been 15 long years since the release of the iconic Warcraft III – The Frozen Throne, an expansion pack for the base Warcraft III game, an RTS title so well-made that it remains popular to this day.

-So why, despite this success and countless inspired games, did a Warcraft IV never see the light of day?
+So why, despite all this success and countless inspired games, has Warcraft IV never seen the light of day?

 While Warcraft III essentially spawned the MOBA, it also popularized the MMORPG genre with the now universally-famous World of Warcraft.
 But in the beginning, WoW was merely supposed to be a spinoff, a game that Blizzard never anticipated would become as big as it is today.

 So, here we are, 15 years later.
 World of Warcraft is going in circles, trying to keep itself afloat, and Warcraft IV is nowhere in sight.
 For a long time, the very idea of a new Warcraft RTS was as elusive as Half-Life 3, but some hopeful rumors are drifting around…

 Warcraft IV – Will We Ever See It?

 There are no official announcements yet, but there are multiple factors that indicate an impending refreshment for Warcraft in the RTS territory.